EnrightLab/trinityhall_metagenomics/README.md

 s__Lentilactobacillus kefiri    157081  S       694001  17134   711135  0.17849
 s__Lentilactobacillus parakefiri        166863  S       7826    0       7826    0.00196
 ```
-For abundance visualization, Krona is used.
-However, the Krona in-built taxonomy follows NCBI taxonomy id instead of gtdb taxnomy id, so the conversion between the two is required.
+For abundance visualization, Krona was used.
+However, the Krona in-built taxonomy uses NCBI taxonomy id instead of gtdb taxnomy id, so the conversion between the two was required for bracken outputs generated against gtdb database.
+Bracken outputs derived from searching against core_nt uses NCBI taxonomy id therefore do not need conversion.
 Using version r207 of gtdb release as an example, first download the bacterial and archaean metadata:

 ```
 wget https://data.ace.uq.edu.au/public/gtdb/data/releases/release207/207.0/ar53_metadata_r207.tar.gz
 wget https://data.ace.uq.edu.au/public/gtdb/data/releases/release207/207.0/bac120_metadata_r207.tar.gz
 ```
 Then construct a full metadata file using `bac120` and `ar53` via python.
-As the metadata lack gtdb taxonomy id, species name are isolated instead to prepare for later mapping.
-Species names are extract from `gtdb_taxonomy`column:
+As the metadata lack gtdb taxonomy id, species name were isolated instead to prepare for later mapping.
+Species names were extract from `gtdb_taxonomy`column:

 ```
 import pandas as pd